Open-WP-Club/WP-User-Blocking/README.md

 **Q: What happens if I block my own email or IP?**
 A: If you block your own email or IP, you may lose access to your site.
 Always keep debug mode on or have an alternate admin account when testing.

+**Q: How do I unblock a user?**
+A: You can unblock a user by removing their email from the Blocked Emails list in the plugin settings, or by using the "Unblock User" action on the Users page.

 ## Contributing